harilvfs/carch/.github/README.md

 <br>

-**Carch** is a tool that automates your Linux post-installation setup with a beautiful TUI (*built with* [`ratatui`](https://github.com/ratatui-org/ratatui)).
+**Carch** is a CLI tool that automates your Linux post-installation setup with a beautiful TUI (*built with* [`ratatui`](https://github.com/ratatui-org/ratatui)).
 It uses a collection of modular Bash scripts to quickly configure your system and install your favorite applications, getting you ready to work or play in minutes.

 *Currently supports Arch & Fedora based distros.*